 If you’ve done any level of research into your proxy options you will have probably realized that this can be a confusing topic.
-Every proxy provider is shouting from the rafters that they have the best proxy IPs on the web, with very little explanation as to why.
+Every proxy provider is shouting from the rafters that they have the best website proxy IPs, with very little explanation as to why.
 Making it very hard to assess which is the best proxy solution for your particular project.

 As mentioned already, a proxy is just a 3rd party IP address that you can route your request through.
 However, there are 3 main types of IPs to choose from.
 Each type with its own pros and cons.